 Originally from central Japan, I studied law and political science at the University of Tokyo as an undergraduate.
 I first came to the UK to do my M.Phil in history (on a Rotary scholarship) at the University of Bristol, where I began to study modern Chinese history.
 I then spent several years in Taiwan, China, and Russia, studying the Chinese and Russian languages, before moving to California to start my Ph.D. in history at Stanford University.
 My research is in modern China, Japan, and Russia with broader research interests in the global history of capitalism and socialism.
 I finished my Ph.D. in September 2018.

-During my Research Fellowship at Emmanuel, in addition to completing my book manuscript, I also intend to start a new research project on the history of the Sino-Russian borderlands in the nineteenth century.
-Toward that end, I plan to continue my study of Manchu and begin to learn Mongolian.
+During my Research Fellowship at Emmanuel, in addition to completing my book manuscript, I work on a new research project on the history of the Sino-Russian borderlands, tentatively titled 'China Faces Russia: Empires, Migration, and Capitalism on the Qing Borderlands, 1792-1912'.
+Toward that end, I am currently studying the Manchu and Mongolian languages.
 In my free time, I enjoy walking, swimming, and watching movies (my book title was taken from Fritz Lang’s 1927 sci-fi film).
 Thanks to my Shanghai-born, kindergarten-age son who refuses to learn Japanese or English, I know more Chinese names of Marvel superheroes than any of my fellow Sinologists.